A yummy jello cookie recipe that is oh so fun and perfect for Summer. The kids will love these easy jello cookies!

 - 1 egg

-- 1 tsp vanilla
+- 1 teaspoon vanilla

 - 3 1/4 cups all-purpose flour

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1/2 tsp baking soda
+- 1/2 teaspoon baking soda

-- 1/4 tsp cream of tarter
+- 1/4 teaspoon cream of tarter

-- 12 oz jello (4 packages)
+- 12 ounces jello mix (4 packages)

 - food coloring (optional)

-- In a separate bowl whisk together flour, baking powder, baking soda and cream of tarter.
+- In a separate bowl, whisk together flour, baking powder, baking soda and cream of tarter.
 Gradually add flour mixture to the wet ingredients.

 - Roll dough into 1-inch balls.
-If desired, you may roll the balls into the extra jello powder for a sweeter cookie.
-Then place dough onto the baking sheet two inches apart.
-Flatten the dough with the bottom of the bowl to allow the cookies to cook evenly.
+If desired, you may roll the balls into the extra jello powder or sugar for a sweeter cookie.
+Then place dough onto the baking sheet about two inches apart.
+Flatten the dough with the bottom of a cup or bowl to allow the cookies to cook evenly.